 - Slice your bread into 1" pieces and place on a cookie sheet and place in oven for about 10-15 minutes to dry out, stirring halfway through.
 Remove from oven and place in bowl when done.

-- In large saute pan fry your sausage and drain and remove and set aside.
+- In large saute pan fry your sausage.
+Once browned, drain oil, and remove sausage and set aside.

-- To the same pan melt your butter then add your celery, mushrooms and onions and heat on medium heat until they have softened.
+- In the same pan melt your butter then add your celery, mushrooms and onions and heat on medium heat until they have softened.

 - Add your sausage, veggies and herbs to your bread and stir to combine.

 - In large bowl add your chicken broth and eggs and stir to combine.